If a drone is on your holiday shopping list, be sure to check your insurance coverage before you crack open that instruction manual and take flight.

 Business insurance covered the damage.
 But hobbyists and others who buy consumer-level drones cannot be so sure of what is covered if one of their flying devices goes rogue.

-For the person who owns the drone, the prevailing insurance coverage would be your homeowners policy or your renters’ policy.
-But not everyone has those.
-Only about 40 percent of renters in the U.S. have coverage, according to the Insurance Information Institute (III), a nonprofit trade group.
+For the drone owner, the prevailing insurance coverage would be your homeowners policy or your renters’ policy.
+But only about 40 percent of renters in the U.S. have coverage, according to the Insurance Information Institute.

-Coverage for damage caused by the drone depends on the circumstances of the accident, especially if negligence is involved, and whose property is damaged.
+Coverage for damage caused by the drone depends on the circumstances, especially if negligence is involved.

-Coverage for bodily injury to somebody outside your family or for somebody else’s property would fall under the liability portion of your homeowners policy.
-It could also protect you from lawsuits over privacy issues.
+Coverage for bodily injury to somebody outside the family or for somebody else’s property would fall under the liability portion of a homeowners policy.

 There are other ways to protect yourself, too.
 Some drone hobbyist clubs offer a group umbrella policy to members, for instance.